BLSQ/iaso/README.md

 A companion mobile app for Android allow submitting Form and creating org unit.

 Form can also be filled in a web interface via the Enketo companion service.
-Both Iaso and Enketeo they need to be configured to work together.
+Both Iaso and Enketeo need to be configured to work together.
 It is possible to run an Enketo service locally, see Enketo section below.

 More documentation on the Front End part is present in